 - The first thing to examine is the internal validity of the primary research studies themselves.
-Ultimately, a meta-analysis can never be more valid than the primary studies that it is aggregating.
+Ultimately, a meta-analysis can never be more valid than the primary studies that it examines.
 If there are methodological problems with the studies then the validity of the meta-analysis should be equally called into question. - The meta-analysis should contain enough studies to provide power for its test.
 The exact number will depend on what analyses are being performed.
-For most purposes you would want to have at least 30 studies. - If a meta-analysis performs moderator tests it should also report if there are any relationships between the moderators.
+You only need a few studies to examine the overall effect size, but you would typically want at least 30 studies to examine moderator variables. - If a meta-analysis performs moderator tests it should also report if there are any relations between the moderators.
 You should critically examine all results involving correlated moderators to see if there is a logical reason to doubt the interpretation of the results. - Today, all meta-analyses will have at least two authors to ensure coding reliability.
 The reliability should be published, and should be reasonably high, preferably over .8. - Standard meta-analytic procedures assume that all of the effect sizes are independent.
 If an analysis includes more than a single effect size per study, this assumption is violated.
-Sometimes the designs of the primary studies will require this violation, but the authors should take steps to minimize its impact on their results. - Assumed 0 effect sizes from reported null findings are the least precise effects that can be calculated.
+Sometimes the designs of the primary studies will require this violation, but the authors should take steps to minimize its impact on their results. - Random-effects models are typically preferred to fixed-effects models because of the likely dependence due to study.
+The authors should specifically justify their decision if they choose to work with a fixed-effects model.
+Fixed-effects models are more acceptable if they include procedures (such as those discussed by Cooper, 1989) to reduce the effect of dependence on their findings.

+• Assumed 0 effect sizes from reported null findings are the least precise effects that can be calculated.
 You should be cautious when drawing inferences from a meta-analysis that contains a substantial amount of these effects.
 If there are a large number of assumed 0 effect sizes, the authors should report their results both including and excluding these values from their analyses.